beingsane/twitter-old-design/README.md

-# Twitter - Old design
+# Make twitter great again
-> Chrome Extension - Get your old twitter back!
+> Chrome Extension - Get your old twitter UI back!

 Reverts the recent twitter UI change that introduced the rounded corners, outlined icons and different icons in the twitter stream